peymanplvnzd47/OPT-IMDD/README.md

 - **Pulse Shaping (`pulseShape`):** Creates a pulse shaping function for a typical Raised Cosine (RC) pulse.
 Users can specify different types of filters (e.g., 'rect', 'nrz', 'rrc', 'rc', and 'srrc') by calling respective functions (`rrcosfilter()`, `rcosfilter()`, or `srrcosfilter()`), along with parameters such as samples per symbol, number of filter coefficients, roll-off factor, and symbol period in seconds.

 This project aims to provide a comprehensive toolset for simulating and analyzing next-generation optical fiber transceivers, catering to the demands of high-speed data transmission in modern data center environments.

+## Bit Error Rate (BER) Calculation

+To analyze the performance, the Bit Error Rate (BER) is calculated by comparing the received bits (`bitsRx`) with the transmitted bits (`bitsTx`).
+The code computes the BER by performing a bitwise XOR (exclusive OR) operation between the received and transmitted bits.

+A `discard` variable is used to exclude a certain number of bits at the beginning and end of the sequences, which may be affected by initialization or synchronization issues.
+The resulting vector indicates the positions where the transmitted bits differ from the received bits.

+The mean of the resulting error vector (`err`) is computed using `np.mean(err)`, representing the ratio of bit errors to the total number of compared bits.

+For a more accurate BER calculation, an optimal time sampling instance is determined through a search process.

+## Erbium-Doped Fiber Amplifier (EDFA)

+The implemented EDFA function calculates the noise spectral power (`nsp`) using the formula `(Glin·NFlin−1)/(2·(Glin−1))`, where `Glin` represents the linear gain and `NFlin` denotes the linear noise figure.

+The Amplified Spontaneous Emission (ASE) noise power (`Nase`) is determined using the formula `(Glin−1)·nsp·h·Fc`, where `h` represents the Planck constant.

+The total noise power (`pnoise`) is computed by multiplying `Nase` with the sampling frequency (`Fs`).

+At the end, a random noise sample with zero mean and a standard deviation determined by `ppnoise` is generated.
+The function returns the amplified and noisy optical signal `Ei ·√(Glin + noise)`.